Use 'Enter' for

 Creation of the electric field particles

-button steps through the particles, the button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows a simple sequence of the strand shaped elementary particle, tagged one behind the other, building the model's four base particles - the neutrino, electron, positron, 'neutral' particle; the button steps through the process, the button start / stops the animation (any of the buttons can be used in pause mode)

 Electric charge and electric field particles